 Here's the plot that shows the relationship: public support for any given issue may vary from 0% to 100%; the probability that public policy will follow remains stuck at 30%.
 It doesn't matter whether or not you vote, you are throwing your vote away regardless.
 Or, if it makes you feel better, it is thrown away for you.

 And who are those in power?
 They are the oligarchs, of course, the people who own just about everything, your good person included.
 Gilens and Page determined that the opinions of the economic elite and of business groups do have a profound effect on public policy.
 If this group is dead-set against a bit of policy, it will not be adopted: 0% support by this group means no chance of the policy being adopted.
 If, on the other hand, this group is 100% behind something, the chances of it being adopted skyrockets up to 70%.
 In short, while voting for or against an issue matters not a whit, throwing lots money at one or the other side of an issue does matter a great deal.
 The political parties, the campaigning, the electioneering and all that nonsense is just for show.
-The real power resides everywhere.
+The real power resides elsewhere.
 Here is the plot that shows the relationship:

 So, what is it that you do when, on election day, you proudly march into the voting booth and pull a lever, or touch the touchscreen of a voting machine?
 You are certainly not making a decision; that's been proven already.
 But you are still doing something: you are voting in support of your owners—the ones who make public policy decisions on your behalf.
 If you vote, then it must be because you approve of what they are doing.